Five Reasons Not to Buy a Cushion Cut Diamond

-And remember, every cushion is a bit different when it comes to clarity.
+And remember, every cushion engagement ring is a bit different when it comes to clarity.
 Those with a crushed ice look might hide lower clarity better, while those with large, open facets will show off their stuff.
 As for cut, because there are so many variations, try looking for a depth percentage under 70%, and a table under 70% for best results.

 And lastly, if you find a cushion cut diamond you like, grab it.
 Because you’ll never find one just like it again!

 Ready to Design Your Cushion Cut Diamond Ring?

 Check out our diamond search, where you can view 360-degree images of more than 150,000 diamonds (including countless cushion cuts) don’t forget to zoom out (because size can be deceiving), or book a virtual or offline appointment at our New York salon to view certified lab-grown and natural diamonds in person.